Instigator:Homeless Rights | Great Tortilla Conspiracy | San Francisco Poster Syndicate

 Arising out of union organizing of adjunct faculty at the San Francisco Art Institute, the San Francisco Poster Syndicate has become a diverse, and every evolving group of political postermakers and muralists.
 Now it embraces political struggles of all kinds bringing printmaking to the street.

-These street gazettes printed and handed out on the street are created in homage to Jose Guadalupe Posada and the tradtion of democratic prints on contemporary themes.
+These street gazettes printed and handed out free in public places are created in homage to Jose Guadalupe Posada and the tradtion of democratic prints on contemporary themes.

 Unionized Adjunct Faculty